ladybug-tools/honeybee-resources/sample_folder_structure/project_folder/0-model/etc/README.md

-# scene
+# etc

+`./0-model/etc`

-This folder includes all **non** aperture surfaces in the scene.
+This folder includes all **non**-aperture geometry in Radiance model.
 In most cases there are only 3 files in this folder:

 1. `geometry.rad`: This file includes only radiance surfaces and should not include any of the radiance modifiers/materials.
 2. `material.rad`: This file includes all the modifiers for surfaces in `geometry.rad`.